MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-indirect-integration.md

 ---
 # required metadata

-title: Configure Exchange Online for indirect integration with Azure Rights Management service from Azure Information Protection.
+title: Configure Exchange Online for indirect integration with the  Azure Rights Management service from Azure Information Protection
+description: Information and instructions for admins to configure Exchange Online for the Azure Rights Management service when the Office 365 tenant does not support the AzureRMSLicensingEnabled parameter.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin